Today we’re going to provide you with a short tutorial on how to get started using KeePassXC as your password manager.

 Finally, click the icon of the black dice/die on the right hand side of the new entry window, under the eye icon.

 Use the slider or the box at the end to specify the length of the password.
 Make sure that your password isn’t too short or too long for the website you’re using.
 Then make sure all of the boxes under “character types” are selected in blue.
 If you run into issues with password characters uncheck the “/*…” type box.
-When you’re done generating a password you can click on the eye to preview the password or, simply “Apply” on right side of the box to set the password you generated.
-Once you’re finished the entry should look something like this:
+When you’re done generating a password you can click on the eye to preview the password or, simply select “Apply” on the right side of the box to set the password you just generated.
+Once you’re finished, the entry should look something like this:

 Finally, once you’re finished click “OK” to save the entry.